Barissa-Imran/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `100-decimal_to_hexadecimal` - Converts a number from base 10 to base 16.

 `101-rot13` - Encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+`102-odd` - Prints every other line from the input, starting with the first line.